-Since you only pay taxes on the profit you make, it’s necessary to keep good records from the time you acquire them through the sale process.
-Depending on when you acquired the assets and when you sell them, you could substantially alter how much you’ll pay.
+Since you only pay tax on the profit you make, it’s necessary to keep good records from the time you acquire an asset through the sale process.
+A few different factors, including how long you held the asset and your marginal tax bracket, influence how much you’ll pay.

 Below are the definitions and general tax rules for capital gains and losses.